Welcome to MD2C!

 PROCESS Graphing templates

 As researcher, there is a big chance that you have to create graphs.
-We decided to created some PROCESS Graphing templates to help you graph moderation, moderated mediation, etc., based on the output of the PROCESS macro from Andrew Hayes for SPSS.
+I decided to created some PROCESS Graphing templates to help you graph moderation, moderated mediation, etc., based on the output of the PROCESS macro from Andrew Hayes for SPSS.

 Available PROCESS Templates